Company Brain Prerequisites: The Architecture of AI Readiness

 Critical 2One prioritized lighthouse use case tied to a business KPIProves the pattern.
 Funds the next domain

-Critical 3Data governance ownership model + working catalog/active metadata on priority domainsSubstrate for everything that follows
+Critical 3Semantic contract + data governance ownership model on priority domainsSubstrate for everything that follows

 Critical 4Data quality + MDM on 1-2 critical entities to required thresholdsCipher key.
 Without it, hallucinations are inevitable

-Important 5Semantic layer + minimal viable ontology for the lighthouse domainCompiles intent into governed SQL.
-See buyer's guide
+Important 5Semantic layer + minimal viable ontology for the lighthouse domainCompiles intent into governed SQL

-Important 6Lineage/provenance + access control (RBAC then ABAC) + auditRequired for GDPR, EU AI Act, SOX.
-See security and privacy
+Important 6Lineage/provenance + access control (RBAC then ABAC) + auditRequired for GDPR, EU AI Act, SOX

 Important 7Cloud/lakehouse modernization and API integration for priority sourcesScale enabler.
 Hybrid is fine if cloud is impractical